-To see how this all comes together, let’s dissect this baby layer by layer!
+To see how this all comes together, let’s dissect this bed layer by layer!

-Cover – The cover is made of a lycra, polyester, and visco blend.
-It’s got a stretchy, breathable feel, and is said to be infused with a Thermogel Cooling Agent, though I didn’t really notice its effects.
+Cover – The cover is made of a lycra, polyester, and viscose blend.
+It has a stretchy, breathable feel, and is said to be infused with a Thermogel Cooling Agent, though I didn’t really notice its effects.

 Soft Transition – Below the gentle memory foam comfort layer, you’ll land on a firmer section of poly foam.
 This material has a quick response to pressure, helping to buffer some of the sinkage of the memory foam.
 It’s also zoned for support, providing targeted relief to the shoulders and hips.